accesscode-2-2/unit-0/lessons/week-0/2015-06-06_conditionals.md

 }
 ```

 It can also get very complex, sometimes resulting in multiple layers of nested statements.
-Boolean statements are a result of something that we haven't discussed yet: **state**. **State** is unavoidable, but introduces complexity into your program.
+Boolean statements are the result of something that we haven't discussed yet: **state**. **State** is unavoidable, but introduces complexity into your program.
 The more state, the more room for error.
 If you find yourself with deeply nested boolean statements, odds are you need to take a step back and rethink that section of your program.

 ``` c
 if (tenIsGreaterThanSeven) {